Marinto-Richee/Android-Studio/Exp6/README.md

 ![5](https://user-images.githubusercontent.com/65499285/169662716-c67c5a54-f47b-41e8-8965-a3c651427d55.png)

-## RESULT
+## RESULT:
-Thus a Simple Android Application develop a program to create a first display screen of any search engine using AutoComplete TextView in Android Studio is developed and executed successfully.
+Thus a Simple Android Application to create a first display screen of any search engine using AutoComplete TextView in Android Studio is developed and executed successfully.